 - This form should be used in cases where a student is experiencing long-term/ongoing problems, which have had a significant impact on their academic progress.
 This form should also be used by students who miss a summer-term examination or suffer significant impairment during this time.

-- Faculty concessions are considered by the Concessions Committee in the Summer Term.
+- Board of Examiners concessions are considered by the Concessions Committee in the Summer Term.
 Students will not be notified directly about the outcome of this concession, but rather, any action taken will be reflected in their end of year result.

 back to top